Company / Organization Overview

 - Status: Upgraded Epsilon-S in development following 2021 static fire explosion

-MHI prime contractor for JAXA's H-II Transfer Vehicle:
+MHI prime contractor for JAXA's H-II Transfer Vehicle and its successor:

 Revenue & Financials